List of Monogatari episodes: Bakemonogatari

-Bakemonogatari was directed by Akiyuki Shinbo and Tatsuya Oishi at Shaft, has animation character designs and chief animation direction by Akio Watanabe, and features music composed by Satoru Kōsaki.
+Bakemonogatari was directed by Akiyuki Shinbo and Tatsuya Oishi at Shaft, has animation character designs and chief animation direction (Note: Credited as Chief Animation Director (総作画監督) in the opening credits.) by Akio Watanabe, and features music composed by Satoru Kōsaki.
 The season's scripts were written by Yukito Kizawa (Hitagi Crab, Mayoi Mai Mai, Tsubasa Cat) and Muneo Nakamoto (Suruga Monkey, Nadeko Snake) of Seven Days War under the supervision of Shinbo and Shaft.
 Episodes 4, 6, and 9 were outsourced to other studios by Shaft: episode 4 to Mushi Production, and episodes 6 and 9 to Silver Link.

 The season features six pieces of theme music: five opening themes, and one ending theme.
 "Kimi no Shiranai Monogatari" (君の知らない物語), the ending theme, was produced by Supercell and was sung by Nagi Yanagi.
 Each of the opening themes was composed by Satoru Kōsaki and written by Meg Rock, featuring vocals from one of the main female characters.
 The first opening, "staple stable", was sung by Chiwa Saitō (Hitagi Senjougahara); the second opening, "Kaerimichi" (帰り道), was sung by Emiri Katō (Mayoi Hachikuji); the third opening, "Ambivalent World", was sung by Miyuki Sawashiro (Suruga Kanbaru); the fourth opening, "Renai Circulation" (恋愛サーキュレーション, Ren'ai Sākyurēshon), was sung by Kana Hanazawa (Nadeko Sengoku); and the fifth opening, "Sugar Sweet Nightmare", was sung by Yui Horie (Tsubasa Hanekawa).